GCOR

 ETF Overview

-The Goldman Sachs Access U.S. Aggregate Bond ETF (GAGG) seeks to provide investment results that closely correspond to the performance of the Bloomberg U.S. Aggregate Bond Index.
-It aims to offer broad exposure to the investment-grade U.S. bond market, including government, corporate, and mortgage-backed securities.
-The ETF is passively managed, seeking to replicate the index's composition and weighting.
+The Goldman Sachs Access U.S. Aggregate Bond ETF (the "ETF") seeks to provide investment results that track the performance of the Bloomberg U.S. Aggregate Bond Index.
+It invests primarily in U.S. investment-grade fixed-rate bonds, including government, corporate, and mortgage-backed securities, aiming for broad diversification within the U.S. investment-grade bond market.

 Investment Objective